shpml/fundamentals/exercise-solutions.md

 # UNIT EXERCISES: SOLUTIONS

-The following solutions are for the Unit exercises.
+The following solutions are for the unit exercises.

 ## Unit 2